 England has just been voted the second-best country in the world in which to travel (announced by Lonely Planet).
-Second???
-Disappointing… really disappointing.
-One, why did it take so long to realise it?
-Two, why are we not first?
+Second?
+From a marketing perspective that’s disappointing…really disappointing.
+Firstly, why did it take so long?
+Secondly, considering Torquay is in England, why the hell were we not first?

 (And yes, before you say it, we know we have places in this country that sound just as unappealing – we’re looking right at you Shitterton in Dorset.)

-Anyway, with tongue firmly in cheek, perhaps we should make our case a little stronger with some actual facts.
+Anyway, with tongue firmly in cheek, perhaps we should make our marketing case for Torquay a little stronger, with some actual facts.

 Let’s try this.